thomastran8/thomas-blog/_pages/03_about.md

 - Technical Assistant, CompTechS, DeAnza Community College

 Before Skydio, I worked as a Technical Assistant at Comptech/OTI at DeAnza Community College.
+Comptech/OTI is a college internship program that prepares students for the IT field.

 ## Education